nus-cs1010/2324-s1/docs/vim.md

 ### Unavailable Plugins

-The following plugins are not allowed as they provide too much help for writing Java programs.
+The following plugins are not allowed as they provide too much help for writing C programs.

 - `coc`
 - `syntastic`